MrMugame/InstantTwitch/README.md

 - [ ] Lightmode
 - [ ] Notifications
 - [ ] Full Twitch search
-- [ ] Firefox support
+- [x] Firefox support

 ## Building

-You can build this extension with the command below, the extension is put into the `dist` folder from where it can be imported into chrome
+You can build this extension with one of the commands below, the extension is put into the `dist_chrome` / `dist_firefox` folder from where it can be imported into chrome / firefox

 ```
+npm run build_chrome
-npm run build
+npm run build_firefox
 ```